NanoTensor/SkipLoRA/README.md

 ```

 ## Authorship note:
-Authored by Iheb Gafsi during tenure at NanoTensor.
+Authored by Alexandr Kuchynka, Iheb Gafsi, Malek Jouini, and Nina Zhang during tenure at NanoTensor.
 Forked to personal account for open-source maintenance.